vmware-tanzu/tanzu-plugin-runtime/test/CROSS_VERSION_API_COMPATIBILITY.md

-# Backward Compatibility Testing documentation
+# Cross-Version API Compatibility Testing documentation

 ## Summary

-Compatibility Test Framework provides test helper functions to write compatibility test cases.
+Cross-Version API Compatibility Test Framework provides test helper functions to write compatibility test cases.

 Test writer is responsible for writing the go tests using the framework provided helper methods.

 As a test writer you should be knowledgeable on specific APIs and specific Runtime libraries i.e. what arguments each API takes and what it returns.
-Test writers should also be familiar with how to write combination tests with multiple APIs i.e. when testing mutators and reader APIs together.
+Test writers should also be familiar with how to write combination tests with multiple APIs i.e. when testing mutators(Set***, Delete*** APIs) and reader(Get*** APIs) together.

-For Example:-  Running SetContext alone in the test will not be a good test as it does not validate the actual context that is set in the config yaml file.
-But when SetContext is combined with GetContext/ GetCurrentContext making the tests more solid.

 When writing a test involving two versions of Runtime library APIs a test writer should be aware of what specific fields are added or removed from the API method for those 2 versions and design tests accordingly.

 ### Commands